nayeok1/Dedifferentiation_Model/README.md

 ### 5. Cancer cell model

 Pancreatic cancer is the fourth most common cause of cancer death.
-Pancreatic cell size measures as average of 0.1 mm in diameter.
-So average differenitated pancreatic cell volume is 5.25 X 10^(-4) when we consider this cell is sphere.
+Average cancer stem cells (CSCs) size is 1-10 um.
+Therefore, average CSC volume is 5.23 X 10^(-7) when we consider this cells as sphere.
+Pancreatic cancer cell size measures as average of 11-16 um in diameter.
+So average differenitated pancreatic cell volume is 1.15 X 10^(-5).